 - overweight: BMI at the 85th and below 95th percentiles

 - obese: BMI at or above 95th percentile

 BMI is not a perfect measure of body fat and can be misleading in some situations.
-For example, a muscular person may have a high BMI without being overweight (because extra muscle adds to a body weight — but not fatness).
-In addition, BMI may be difficult to interpret during puberty when kids are experiencing periods of rapid growth.
+For example, a muscular person may have a high BMI without being overweight (extra muscle adds to body weight — but not fatness).
+Also, BMI might be difficult to interpret during puberty when kids are experiencing periods of rapid growth.
 It's important to remember that BMI is usually a good indicator — but is not a direct measurement — of body fat.